konfig-dev/newscatcher-sdks/typescript/README.md

-## newscatcherapi-typescript-sdk@3.0.0
+## newscatcherapi-typescript-sdk@4.0.0

-This generator creates TypeScript/JavaScript client that utilizes [axios](https://github.com/axios/axios).
+This library that utilizes [axios](https://github.com/axios/axios).
 The generated Node module can be used in the following environments:

 Environment
 * Node.js